jhuriez/fuel-module-url/README.md

   class Controller_Backend extends \Controller_Base_Backend
 ```

-You can see an example of a simple controller using theme here : [`url/example/simple_controller.php`](https://github.com/jhuriez/fuel-module-url/blob/master/example/simple_controller.php)
+You can see an example of a simple controller using theme here : [`url/example/simple_controller.php`](https://github.com/jhuriez/fuel-lb-package/blob/master/example/simple_controller.php)

 ## Theme

 It uses the Theme class from FuelPHP, consequently you need to have a theme for your administration.

+You need to load jQuery and jQuery UI, and optionnaly Twitter Bootstrap v3 + Font Awesome
+For this, see the docs in Lb Package wiki : [Here](http://github.com/jhuriez/fuel-lb-package/blob/master/wiki/theme.md)

 ## Implementation